-Students come from many states but not limited to, Illinois, Iowa, Missouri, Minnesota, Michigan, Wisconsin, Nevada, Pennsylvania.
+- Students come from many states but not limited to, Illinois, Iowa, Missouri, Minnesota, Michigan, Wisconsin, Nevada, and Pennsylvania.

-In 2015 the director structure changed in order to move leadership lab forward in meeting the needs of reaching out to a larger audience.
+In 2015, the director structure changed in order to move Leadership Lab forward in meeting the needs of reaching out to a larger audience.
 Rob Zahn and Marissa Metevelis joined the team.
-Rob Zahn works as a liason between the music team and the directors as well as long range planning and organizational structuring.
-Marissa Metevelis brings her background in youth ministry and teaching to connect the staff to the staffing needs as well as keeping curriculum up to date with the coordinators.
+Rob Zahn works as a liaison between the music team and the directors as well as long-range planning and organizational structuring.
+Marissa Metevelis brings her background in youth ministry and teaching to connect the staff to the staffing needs, as well as keeping curriculum up-to-date with the coordinators.